 Now that college acceptance letters have started to roll in, students will soon begin receiving financial aid award letters from their prospective colleges, as well.
 This vital component of the college planning process can be a bit confusing, especially when colleges do not use the Financial Aid Shopping Sheet created by the U.S. government.

-This standardized form, unveiled in 2102, is meant to help students clearly understand what is being offered and allows them to easily compare award packages from different schools.
+This standardized form is meant to help students clearly understand what is being offered and allows them to easily compare award packages from different schools.